dtriepke/Graph_Convolutional_Network/README.md

 This project was designed to create a text based gcn in Tensorflow 1.x.
 Each node in the graph represents either a word or a document from the corpus.
 So the edges are relative relations between either word-word pairs or word-document pairs.

-For the demo I used the IMBD mood data set for a semi-supervised training.
+For the demo I used the IMDb mood data set for a semi-supervised training.

 ## Sources: